- Our Board

 The support provider establishes a case management plan with the customer before their tenancy starts.

-Case management plans are continuously reviewed in collaboration with the tenant and their housing provider.
+Case management plans are continuously reviewed in collaboration with the customer and their housing provider.

 Related laws, policies and documents